This article explains how to hibernate a PC when running Windows 11.

 Simply pressing and releasing the power button on most PCs will put a Windows computer into Hibernation.
 Not all PCs have a hibernation feature.

 If your PC has a dedicated sleep or hibernation button, press that button to put the PC to sleep.
-Or hit the computer’s physical power button to put a computer to sleep or Hibernation.
+Or hit the computer’s physical power button to put the computer to sleep or Hibernation.

-How to hibernate a PC from the Start
+How to Hibernate a PC from the Start

 To put a Windows 11 computer to sleep, click the Start button on the Taskbar, select the power button icon, and click Hibernation, as highlighted below.